Trudeau seeks a fresh start, but many voters see a power grab

 “We’re the party with the experience, the team and the plan to continue delivering real results for Canadians, the party with a real commitment to ending this pandemic,” Trudeau said at a rally in Surrey, another Vancouver suburb, standing in front of campaign signs for candidates from the surrounding area.
 “Above all, my friends, if you want to end this pandemic for good, go out and vote Liberal.”

 During much of the 36-day campaign, the Liberals have been stuck in a statistical tie with the Conservative Party of Canada, led by Erin O’Toole, each holding about 30% of the popular vote.
-The New Democrats, a left-of-center party led by Jagmeet Singh, lies well behind at about 20 percent.
+The New Democrats, a left-of-center party led by Jagmeet Singh, lies well behind at about 20%.

 Kimberly Speers, a political scientist at the University of Victoria in British Columbia, said that Trudeau’s personality and celebrity may be working against him.